 Counseling is not one-size-fits-all, so I draw from numerous approaches including Adlerian, REBT, CBT, multicultural, mindfulness, spirituality, and Philosophy to tailor our work to your unique needs.
 We will work together to help you understand yourself, your behaviors, emotions, and thoughts, to make informed decisions, and foster positive change.

-I strive to help you feel acknowledged, accepted, and understood in a safe environment, and am experienced in working with a wide range of individuals, including BIPOC and international students.
+I strive to help you feel acknowledged, accepted, and understood in a safe environment, and am experienced in working with a wide range of individuals, including BIPOC and international New Yorkers.
 I enjoy working with issues ranging from anxiety, depression, gender, race, self-esteem, to family conflicts, relationship concerns, and life adjustments.